Read more about Religion

 The everchanging Festival of Light

-Diwali is a five-day festival, and in 2022 it is celebrated between the 22nd and 26th, with the 24th marking the height of the festival.
+Diwali is a five-day festival, and in 2024 it is celebrated between 30th October and 3rd November.
 Every year the dates of the festival change as the moon's position determines them.
 It usually falls between October and November.

 Each day of the festival has its own name and significance in which worshippers celebrate and immerse themselves in ancient traditions.